cronvel/spellcast/doc/events.md

 * ready: [state] emitted once the client is init
 * textSubmit (text): the text the user submit in response of a `textInput` event

+* chat (text): the text sent by a player/role as a chat message.
+If the role can chat, it will be sent to all player in a message event.

-* selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to a role
+* selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to any role

 * selectNext (index): in response of a `nextList` event, it contains the index of the item selected by the user